 The last royal capital of Burma(Myanmar), Mandalay is also the second largest city here.
-In the banks of Irrawaddy River, Mandalay is also an important commercial center of upper Myanmar.
-One of the few places where you can experience a tropical climate in Asia is in Myanmar.
-However, in Mandalay, you can feel both tropical and almost semi-arid climate due to the topological situation.
+On the banks of the Irrawaddy River, Mandalay is also an important commercial center of upper Myanmar.
+One of the few places where you can experience a tropical climate in Asia is Myanmar.
+However, in Mandalay, you can feel both tropical and almost semi-arid climates due to the topological situation.

 You can also gulp in the arts and architecture of the robust and stunning Mandalay palace here.
-Stroll in the Kuthodaw pagoda consisting a whopping number of 729 white pagodas in Mandalay.
-You can also try the Chinese cuisine with some Burmese twists in the Chinatown in the downtown areas.
+Stroll in the Kuthodaw pagoda consisting of a whopping number of 729 white pagodas here.
+You can also try Chinese cuisine with some Burmese twists in the Chinatown in the downtown areas.
 Mandalay is also a starting point for the popular cruises in the Irrawaddy river.

--U Bein Bridge( U Pain Bridge)
+U Bein Bridge( U Pain Bridge)

--Chinese downtown streets
+Chinese downtown streets